-The fresh water system provides potable (drinkable) water to the sinks, showers, hot water heater and transom shower if the boat is so equipped.
+The fresh water system provides potable (drinkable) water to the sinks, showers, hot water heater, toilet and transom shower.
 Refer to Specifications, in Section 3, for the fresh water tank capacity for your model.

 The onboard fresh water system is operated by a 12 VDC water pump.
 To use the vessel's onboard water supply, the 12 VDC system must be activated and the WATER PUMP switch turned ON.
-Depending on the boat model, the fresh water pump "switch" may be a re-settable circuit breaker.
+The fresh water pump "switch" is also a re-settable circuit breaker.